radiantlogic-v8/documentation-new/documentation/tuning/log-settings.md

 ## Overview

 RadiantOne supports logging at different levels for different components.
-Logs for the different components are configured in the Control Panel > Global Settings > Tuning > Logs section.
+Logs for the different components are configured in the Control Panel > Global Settings > Tuning > Log Settings section.
 RadiantOne changelog is configured in the Changelog section.

 ![Logs UI](Media/logs-ui.png "Logs UI")